 There’s so many different solutions.
 There’s not just one solution.
 There’s many, many different solutions.

 Amantha Dickman, News Director: And that’s all we have for today, but we’re gonna keep learning from those climate change professionals, so, check back next week for that next segment on the Humanities Nebraska event “Weathering Uncertainty: Conversations about Climate in Nebraska.

-You just finished listening to this edition of “KZUM News”, an original production of KZUM radio, which airs every Saturday at 11:00 AM.
-Coming up next is beta radio.
-So please stay tuned.
+You just finished listening to “KZUM News,” an original production of KZUM radio that airs every Saturday at 11:00 a.m.
+Coming up next is “Beta Radio,” so stay tuned.